 Getting to St Sulpice in Switzerland is easiest by car.
 St Sulpice is on the National Route N1, or the lakeside route that links Geneva and Lausanne.
 The closest Autobahn exit is Morges on the A1.
 Parking is mostly blue zone with the few spots close to the lake filling up early.

-St Sulpice can be reached by bus from Morges or Lausanne.
-St-Sulpice VD Centre is the closest stop to the Romanesque church and the CGN lake boat landing.
-See Swiss Railways for public transportation timetables.
+Buses provide frequent and quick connections to St Sulpice from Morges or Rennens stations.
+St Sulpice VD Centre is the closest stop to the Romanesque church and the CGN lake boat landing — take in the view from the large terrace before heading downhill.

-- TPM-MBC Bus line 701 (direction Ecublens) connects Morges train station and St Sulpice in around 15 minutes.
+- TPM-MBC Bus line 701 connects Morges train station and St Sulpice in around 15 minutes.
 The bus generally runs three times per hour on weekdays and twice per hour on weekends.

-- TL bus 30 (direction Bourdonnette) connects Renens (Lausanne) train station with St Sulpice in 20 minutes.
+- TL bus 31 connects Renens (VD, Gare Sud) train station with St Sulpice in 20 minutes.
 The bus generally runs three times per hour.

 CGN Lake Geneva pleasure cruise boats call at St Sulpice on the Lausanne-Ouchy – St-Sulpice – Morges – St-Prex – Rolle route.
 During the summer season (mid-June to mid-September) up to three boats stop here per day with direct cruises possible all the way to Geneva.
 During autumn and spring, a boat usually calls at St Sulpice twice on weekends.
 During winter (mid-December to mid-April), no Lac Léman pleasure boats stop in St Sulpice.